Not many chicken keepers know about the extensive history of chickens.

 The red jungle fowl were first domesticated by humans in the Indus valley around 2000 BC.

-At this time natives originally used chickens for cockfighting which was a popular form of entertainment where chickens are provoked to fight each other.
+At this time natives originally used chickens for cockfighting which was a popular form of entertainment where chickens were provoked to fight each other.

 Sadly these matches often resulted in the death of one or both chickens.